• Skip to primary navigation

 Popular Spots for River Fishing in Alberta

-River fishing is very popular in Alberta, but keep in mind that there is no ice fishing allowed on rivers in the province.
+River fishing is very popular in Alberta, but keep in mind that no ice fishing is allowed on rivers in the province.

-As always, research the river you plan on fishing and make sure you’re up to date on all regulations.
+As always, research the river you plan on fishing and ensure you’re current on all regulations.
 Some rivers may also have closures throughout the year, so plan ahead.
-You’ll be spoiled for choice for river fishing spots in Alberta!
+You’ll be spoiled for choice of river fishing spots in Alberta!

 Bow River